Need: To help low-income and rural community members access health information at their libraries.

 Trains students to lead community health information

-Ten students have been recruited for this program.
-These
+Ten students completed this program.
+These students

 Lesbian, Gay, Bisexual, and Transgender Health